martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 The results section of this assessment is available as Appendix 7.5.

 ###### Resulting selection of contextual characters
-While the complete results of the analysis are available as Appendix 7.5, the main conclusions are as follows.
+While the results of the analysis are available as Appendix 7.5, the main conclusions are as follows.

 Because some of the values follow exponential (power-law or similar) distribution within the whole dataset, the binning method for Simpson's diversity index has to acknowledge that.
 For that reason, HeadTail Breaks are the ideal method as it is specifically tailored to exponential distributions [@jiang2013].
 Those characters which do not resemble exponential distribution should use natural breaks or similar classification method sensitive to the actual distribution, rather than quantiles, which may cause significant disruptions and very similar values may fall into multiple bins causing high diversity values in place where is not.